apache/nifi-minifi-cpp/README.md

 ### Configuring
 The 'conf' directory in the installation root contains a template config.yml document, minifi.properties, and minifi-log.properties.
 Please see our [Configuration document](CONFIGURE.md) for details on how to configure agents.

+### Installing as a service

+MiNiFi can also be installed as a system service using minifi.sh:

+    $ ./bin/minifi.sh install

 ### Running
-After completing the [installation](#installation), the application can be run by issuing the following command from the installation directory:
+After completing the [installation](#installing-as-a-service), the application can be run by issuing the following command from the installation directory:

     $ ./bin/minifi.sh start

 By default, this will make use of a config.yml located in the conf directory.
 This configuration file location can be altered by adjusting the property `nifi.flow.configuration.file` in minifi.properties located in the conf directory.

 ### Stopping

 MiNiFi can then be stopped by issuing:

     $ ./bin/minifi.sh stop

-### Installing as a service

-MiNiFi can also be installed as a system service using minifi.sh with an optional "service name" (default: minifi)

-    $ ./bin/minifi.sh install [service name]

 ### Running as a docker container
 You can use the officially released image pulled from the [apache/nifi-minifi-cpp](https://hub.docker.com/r/apache/nifi-minifi-cpp) repository on dockerhub or you can use your locally built image.